raspberrypi/documentation/remote-access/ftp.md

 ## Basic Configurations

-We need to creat a new user group named `ftpgroup` and a new user named `ftpuser` for FTP users, and make sure this "user" has NO log in priviledg and NO home directory:
+We need to creat a new user group named `ftpgroup` and a new user named `ftpuser` for FTP users, and make sure this "user" has NO log in privilge and NO home directory:

 ```bash
 groupadd ftpgroup;